mirzakopic/api-syncagent/docs/publish-resources.md

 ### (Re-)Naming

-Since the Servlet ingests resources from many different Kubernetes clusters (workspaces) and combines them onto a single cluster, resources have to be renamed to prevent collisions and also follow the conventions of whatever tooling ultimately processes the resources locally.
+Since the Sync Agent ingests resources from many different Kubernetes clusters (workspaces) and combines them onto a single cluster, resources have to be renamed to prevent collisions and also follow the conventions of whatever tooling ultimately processes the resources locally.